 North Carolina requires credit repair services organizations to purchase a surety bond prior to conducting business operations.
 The bond ensures that the public will receive compensation for financial harm if the credit organization fails to comply with the regulations set forth in the North Carolina Credit Repair Services Act.
 Specifically, the bond protects the public in the event the credit organization engages in any acts of fraud or breaches any contracts made with consumers.
 In short, the bond is a type of insurance that protects the public if the credit organization acts unethically.

 How Can an Insurance Agent Obtain a North Carolina Credit Repair Services Bond?

 BondExchange makes obtaining a North Carolina Credit Repair Services Bond easy.
 Simply login to your account and use our keyword search to find the “credit” bond in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
+Gain access now and let us help you satisfy your customers’ needs.
 Our friendly underwriting staff is available by phone (800) 438-1162, email or chat from 7:30 AM to 7:00 PM EST to assist you.